Take a 'Look!' at what's happening in November

 Join us from 18 November as Christmas comes to Berrington.
 See the hall decorated in a traditional Georgian style and ride up the carriage way on a horse and carriage.
 You could even have a go at the 'Glorious Georgian Christmas Trail' to win a prize.

 Look!
 Look!
 Look!

-Seek and 'yee' shall find, this year in the garden.
 With the support of Trust New Art and the Arts Council England, internationally renowned artists, Heather and Ivan Morison bring to life Berrington's walled garden with an eighteenth century inspired creation.
-Combining the history of Georgian fashions, and using research of how the family would have used the garden, from 10 June2017, they invite you to explore their pineapple inspired pavilion this summer.
+Combining the history of eighteenth century fashions, and using research of how the family might have used the garden, from 10 June 2017, they invite you to explore their Georgian inspired pavilion this summer.
 The pavilion has many possibilities and is designed for you to relax in, enjoy a picnic or two, listen to some music or maybe take part in our summer programme of events.
 It is also a space for you to connect with Berrington's garden and learn about how we want to raise funds to restore neglected parts of the garden back to their Georgian origins.
 Recent research and archaeological study has indicated and confirmed that Berrington's Walled Garden and Pleasure Grounds are highly significant.
 Why?
 Because they were designed and created by 'England's greatest gardener' Lancelot 'Capability' Brown.
 Go on take a look!

 If you are a lover of Georgian fashion then we have a treat lined up for you this year.
 We are joined by a group of inspiring women who are facing personal hardships.
 They have used their creative passion to form the sewing group, 'Frock on'.
 This wonderful sewing group is bringing some Georgian glamour to the upstairs of Berrington.